onyelv/Cloud-Project/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...

 What is the main advantage of automating configuration with Ansible?
-Run templates on multiple machines simultanuoesly
+Run templates on multiple machines simultaneously
 The playbook implements the following tasks:
+Gathering Facts ,Install docker.io, Install pip3, Install Docker python module, Use more memory, download and launch a docker elk container

 In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc.
+E.g., install Docker; download image; etc. ansible-playbook /etc/ansible/elk.yml;nano elk.yml; and docker start elk
-...
-...

-Target Machines & Beats
+#### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
 DVWA1 and DVWA2

 List the IP addresses of the machines you are monitoring 10.0.0.7 and 10.0.0.8

-Specify which Beats you successfully installed Filebeats and Metricbeats
+#### Specify which Beats you successfully installed
+Filebeats and Metricbeats

 These Beats allow us to collect the following information from each machine: system logs and Docker logs